Equinox Activity

 As a Lead Designer my role was;

 As Lead Visual Designer, I defined the visual language across all activity surfaces and led the design direction for calendar, check-ins, performance, and milestones.
-I partnered closely with Product and Engineering to align on structure and feasibility, while ensuring consistency across components, typography, and motion.
-I also guided other designers and contributed to system-level decisions to maintain a cohesive, scalable experience.
+I worked closely with Product and Engineering to align on structure and feasibility, while ensuring consistency across components, typography, and motion.
+I also helped guide system-level decisions to maintain a cohesive and scalable experience across the platform.

 Structuring Time-Based Behavior